 2019 – January

-TME joined the Helen Taylor Thompson Foundation.
+TME became part of the Helen Taylor Thompson Foundation, which also includes CAN.

-Our name was changed from Thare Machi Education (TME) to Education Saves Lives and our website was redesigned to reflect the name change.
+In February, our name was changed from Thare Machi Education (TME) to Education Saves Lives and our website was redesigned to reflect the name change.

 We now have 33 different lesson scripts, each of which is available in up to 65 languages.